 This can also help reduce the number of bad odors in the home.
-They can be installed in either a single room or you can install a household-sized air purifier.
+They can be placed either in a single room or you can install a whole household-sized air purifier.

 They each are designed with different types of filters, so make sure you do your research ahead of time before going out and just picking up any other filter.
 Some of the primary filters include: